pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 specific solution with an Axis device and there are no other hosts available than the Axis device.

 ## Axis specific nodes
 Do you need to have a custom service on the device targeting a specific system, api or service not supported in the device?
-You can develop this service without using Axis ACAP SDK or be a software developer.
-The Node-Red-Installer comes with pre-installed nodes that provides access to resources inside the device.
+You can develop this service without using Axis ACAP SDK that requires software embedded developer skills such as C, HTML, JavaScript and Linux.
+There are pre-installed nodes to access common Axis device to resources.
 With these nodes you can create sophisticated logic and integration that was previously only doable with ACAP SDK.

 ![image]({{ site.url }}/assets/node-red-contrib-host.JPG)